 I’m pretty sure everyone in the office will know you are getting married.
 Just try keeping that a secret while you are engaged.
 No doubt you’ve had to quickly close your Pinterest boards a few times as your boss walks by and panic when you have forgotten to collect your seating chart from the photocopier.

 It’s good that your colleagues know.
-They can sort out your business cards, your voicemail and your new email address and signature while you are on your honeymoon.
+They can sort out your business cards, your voicemail. and your new email address and signature while you are on your honeymoon.

 THE LIST of where to change your name after marriage- in order of importance

-Bring the all-important cert to the NSW Service Centre and they will print you a new licence on the spot.
+Bring the all-important cert to the NSW Service Centre and they will print you a new license on the spot.
 If you do this within a year of getting married, they don’t charge you for the re-print.
 It’ll still have the same expiry date as your old one but with your new name.

-This is a good one to do next, as most medical practitioners will want to know your Medicare has changed before they start changing your records.
+This is a good one to do next, as most medical practitioners will want to know if your Medicare has changed before they start changing your records.

 Be careful.
 Be very very careful!
 Do not get excited and book the flights for your honeymoon abroad in your married name unless you have your new passport.
 Airport security will not care less about your easy-to-make mistake.
 No amount of tears will get you on the plane.
 So figure out your timings.
 You could be waiting up to 8 weeks to get your marriage cert from BDM (unless you pay extra for priority) and then you need to leave enough time to apply for and get your new passport which could be an additional few weeks.
 Depending on when your honeymoon is, it’s probably not worth the stress.
 Consider changing your passport when you get back.
-You may be eligible for a free passport if your current passport still has two years validity.
+You may be eligible for a free passport if your current passport still has two years of validity.

-Obviously this advice is for Australians only.
+Obviously, this advice is for Australians only.
 If you are from another country like me, you will need to check the rules with the passport office in your own country.

-By now, you will have the main items changed, and you can breath a sigh of relief.
+By now, you will have the main items changed, and you can breathe a sigh of relief.
 However don’t rest for too long, as you still have another bazillion to go.
 Thankfully there are no legal time limits for changing your name, so it’s fine to have both names in circulation at the same time.